FAQ

 Q: Can I request my son/daughter be assigned a practice location near my home/office?

-A: No, we can’t support those requests.
+A: No, we can’t support these requests.
 The player’s geographical location is not taken into account when forming teams.
-Fortunately, our practice gyms are centrally located within our chapter so this tends to works out fine for most players.
+Fortunately, our practice gyms are centrally located within WSJ boundaries.
+Practice gyms are also at the discretion of the Coach’s schedule.

 Q: Can I request my son/daughter be assigned specific practice days during the week?

-A: No, we can’t support these type of requests.
+A: No, we cannot support these requests.
 The practice schedule is not determined ahead of time and it would not be practical to accommodate individual player schedules.
-Practice schedules can also vary a bit from week to week, based on the availability of the gyms which the chapter rents.
+Practice schedules can also vary a bit from week to week, based on the availability of the gyms which the chapter rents as well as Coach schedules.

 Q: When do the games start?

 A: Games typically start the first Sunday in December.
 Regular season games are on Sundays usually at Bay Area middle and high schools.
-NJB has ten Sundays of games for the Division teams’ regular season.
 Accounting for holiday breaks, the regular season typically ends in mid-February.
 All-Net has a couple more games in the regular season, so they play until late-February.

 Q: Against whom do we play?

-A: Division teams play against Division teams from our Chapter and against Division teams in other Silicon Valley Section chapters.
+A: Division teams play approximately 50% against other Division teams within our Chapter and 50% against Division teams from other Silicon Valley Section chapters.
 All-Net teams play against All-Net teams of other Silicon Valley Section chapters.

 Q: What is the Silicon Valley Section?

 A: West San Jose NJB and several other Chapters in the area comprise the Silicon Valley Section.
-Other Chapters include Palo Alto, Coyote Creek, Almaden, Evergreen, Redwood City, Berryessa, Hollister, Saratoga, Los Gatos, Foothill, and Willow Glen.
+For more info, please visit siliconvalleynjb.com.

 Q: Do I live within the West San Jose Chapter Boundary?